te-europe/dda/docs/dask.md

-# Distributed Data Analytics

-This repository contains the tools you need to quickly provision, run and kill distributed data analytics environments.
+# Processing large datasets with dask

-## Getting started: Dask Cluster
+## Creating a Dask cluster in Azure

 ### Prerequisites